microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-05 - Advanced AI recommendations/Feature 1 - Get Generative AI recommendation/User Story 1 - Get Gen AI recommendation.md

 <br/>

 #### 6. Test the Recommendation Engine
 Open the terminal and navigate to the folder where your `recommendation_engine.py` file is located.
-Run the application by typing `python recommendation_engine.py` and pressing the enter key or simply click the play button in the top right corner of the Visual Studio Code window when in the `recommendation_engine.py` file.
-For Codespaces, the easiest path is to just click the play button.
+Run the application by typing `python recommendation_engine.py` and pressing the `<ENTER>` key or click the play button in the top-right corner of the Visual Studio Code window when in the `recommendation_engine.py` file.
+For Codespaces, just click the play button.
 This will run the test function within the terminal window.

 You should see results that are similar to this:
 ![Recommendation Engine Test](/Track_1_ToDo_App/Sprint-05%20-%20Advanced%20AI%20recommendations/images/recommendation_engine_test-S5-F1-US1-01.png)